Broadoak Nursery's Homepage - Welcome!

 Nursery sessions are planned with a balance of child initiated and adult led activities (including carpet times) which will build up over the year.
 Resources are introduced throughout the year to support children in the seven areas of learning both through self directed play, and with adults supporting and extend their play.

-During Morning snack time children have toast with milk or water and during afternoon snack time a fruit snack and water.
+During Morning snack time children have toast with water and during afternoon snack time a fruit or vegetable snack and milk or water.
 At lunchtime children are encouraged to eat using knives forks and spoons.
 Social eating and drinking are an important part of personal, social and emotional development.
-Snack monitors are appointed each day to help to distribute toast, milk , water and fruit giving children responsibility.

 Each area in Nursery is carefully laid out to allow children to access the resources they need to play linking both their own learning needs and interests to the current Nursery theme.